-NASA's Exoplanet Program Analysis Group (ExoPAG) invites postdocs and graduate students at US institutions to participate in the inaugural Exoplanet Explorers (ExoExplorers) Science Series.
-This inaugural ExoExplorers cohort, which will run a pilot program from Jan 2021-June 2021, will present half-hour monthly seminars to the larger exoplanet community on topics focusing on observation, theory, and instrumentation in support of the broad themes outlined in the “ExEP Science Gap List.”
+NASA's Exoplanet Program Analysis Group (ExoPAG) invites postdocs and graduate students at US and international institutions[a] to participate in the second Exoplanet Explorers (ExoExplorers) Science Series.
+This ExoExplorers cohort, which will run from January 2022 to July 2022, will each present a seminar on their research to the larger exoplanet community.

 - Weekly interactions between members of the cohort

 - Monthly informal group discussions with prominent scientists (“ExoGuides”) in the fields of exoplanet science and diversity, equity, inclusion, and accessibility (DEIA), and individual conversations with other researchers

 - One to two professional development training sessions on topics to be decided by the cohort, such as proposal writing, building inclusive collaborations, and public speaking

 - The development and/or execution of cohort-driven activities pertaining to DEIA.